Air University Press, Maxwell AFB, AL

 • case studies of the employment of air, space, and cyber power at all levels of conflict;

-• biographies of air, space, and cyber power personalities, pioneers, theorists, leaders, and commanders.
+• biographies and leadership studies of air, space, and cyber power personalities, pioneers, units, theorists, leaders, and commanders.

 Authors may submit manuscripts on these topics to the AU Publication Review Board for consideration.
 See the submission instructions in this guide.

 AU Press publishes several series of research papers: Maxwell Papers from the Air War College, Wright Flyers from the Air Command and Staff College, Walker Papers from the Air Force Fellows Program, and Drew Papers—theses by students at the School of Advanced Air and Space Studies (SAASS).

 AU Press also produces four professional journals.
 The Air and Space Power Journal (ASPJ) is the professional flagship journal of the Air Force.
 Strategic Studies Quarterly (SSQ) serves as a forum to exchange strategic-level ideas about national and international security policy and defense strategy.
-The final two journals, The United States Air Force Journal of the Americas and The Air Force Journal of Indo-Pacific Affairs, both focus on regional specific topics with regard to airpower.
+The final two journals, Journal of the Americas and The Air Force Journal of Indo-Pacific Affairs, focus on regional specific topics concerning airpower.
 For specific submission instructions, see the journals’ respective websites: Air & Space Power Journal, Strategic Studies Quarterly, Journal of the Americas, or Journal of Indo-Pacific Affairs.